Understanding the Drug Addiction Cycle

 According to the Montana State Website, the brain reward system relies on dopamine chemical outputs to function.
 This system places a high priority on any activity or substance that increases dopamine production outputs.

 Before long, the effects of repeated drug use translate into a whole new set of belief systems, priorities and motivations that all work to support drug abuse behaviors.
 By the time addiction sets in, the brain reward system is playing an active role in promoting drug use.
 At this point, the drug addiction cycle is running at full force.

 Long-term drug use interferes with essential brain chemical interactions in dangerous ways.
 In effect, the drug addiction cycle will continue on indefinitely for as long as a person keeps using drugs.
 In the process, damage done to brain and body processes becomes progressively worse.

 Ultimately, breaking the drug addiction cycle entails making radical changes in a person’s lifestyle and overall psychological make-up.
 More often than not, addicts will require professional drug treatment help in order to break the drug addiction cycle.
-We can help you find the right treatment center for your needs; call 800-483-2193 today!
+We can help you find the right treatment center for your needs; call 866-351-3840(Who Answers?) today!